 Senate to vote on first government funding package to avoid shutdown

-Washington — The Senate is on track to pass a six-bill package on Friday to fund parts of the federal government through September and avoid a partial shutdown that is set to take effect at the end of the week.
+Washington — The Senate hit a speed bump as it races to beat a midnight deadline to pass a six-bill package to fund parts of the federal government through September and avoid a partial shutdown.

 Senate Majority Leader Chuck Schumer, a New York Democrat, said Wednesday the upper chamber would move quickly in sending the package to President Biden "with time to spare before Friday's deadline."